sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/programming-async/README.md

 console.log(result) // Then move on with the program
 ```

 The problem is that when a computer is waiting on something, it usually can't do anything else.
 In some environments (like servers), that's not always a big deal.
-In a browser though, that means while you're waiting for the fetch to come back the entire browser becomes unresponsive.
-It would look like the app has frozen.
-Techniques like promises allow you to make the best use of the computer's resources while still controlling sequence.
+In a browser though, that means while you're waiting for the fetch to come back the entire browser becomes unresponsive, which would make it look like the app has frozen.
+Techniques like promises allow you to make the computer multi-task while still having control over the sequence.

+## Watch Out!

+Async is not the same as real-time.
+Real-time data is pushed from the server every time data changes, such as messages in a chat room.
+While these are usually also handled asynchrously, most fetch requests are done once and not updated again until explicitly requested.